Tag: Relationship Advice

 In a level 2 conversation, you would both feel closer and in harmony since you’re talking about values you both share.

-You would be shocked how often a woman will change her course when she feels understood and supported.
+You would be shocked at how often a woman will change her course when she feels understood and supported on a value level.

 When a confident husband knows how to positively lead